 Dubai's roads are excellent, making cars an ideal means of transport.
 Although safe, efficient and reliable public transport options are available, Dubai is undeniably a city built for cars.

 Taxis are a convenient solution if you are not renting a car.
-The initial charge is AED 3.00, then between AED 1.50 and AED 2.00 per kilometre.
+The initial charge is AED 3.00, then AED 1.60 per kilometre.

 Upon your arrival in Dubai, you can get in touch with local tourism professionals for further information and to help organize your stay.Dubai Corporation of Tourism & Commerce Marketing (DCTM)

-The currency used in the United Arab Emirates is the united arab emirates dirham (X).
+The currency used in Dubai is the United Arab Emirates dirham (AED).

 The above exchange rate is given for information because is variable.